tracingplane/tracingplane-java/README.md

 * Overview of APIs for each layer TODO
 * Project Status TODO

-## The Tracing Plane ##
+## 2. Overview of The Tracing Plane ##

-The Tracing Plane has four layers, illustrated in green.
-The text below describes each layer at a high level.
-Later text describes the corresponding Java APIs for our Java implementations.
+The Tracing Plane has four layers, illustrated in green in the figure below.
+Depending on who you are, your entry point to the Tracing Plane differs.
+System developers use the Transit Layer APIs to instrument their system to pass baggage around.
+Tracing application developers use the Baggage Buffers IDL to generate contexts and APIs for their tracing application.
+In the middle, the Atom and Baggage layers provide generic interfaces that together enable a multitude of different kinds of tracing applications to coexist.

 <img src="doc/figures/narrowwaist.png" alt="Narrow Waist" width="600"/>

-### Transit Layer ###
+## 2.1.
+Transit Layer (for System Developers) ##

 The **Transit Layer** has just one purpose: abstract the task of system instrumentation so that it only has to be done once.
 System instrumentation is the most laborious part of tracing.
 You have to modify every system component to make sure request contexts are passed around -- for example, passed to new threads when they're created, included in continuations and thread pool queues, serialized to RPC headers, etc.